Journey - Trouble on the Road

 - Which traffic sign do you need in order to solve each problem?

-Encourage the children to play and to use all of the traffic signs.
+Encourage the students to play and to use all of the traffic signs.

 Ask if they can think of any other important things to keep in mind in order to stay safe in traffic.

-Encourage the children to create their own traffic signs or models to help keep them safe in traffic.
+Encourage the students to create their own traffic signs or models to help keep them safe in traffic.

 Have them place their creations along the track and explain why they placed them where they did.